ramirez0307/ramirez0307.github.io/README.md

 ![InboundDashboard.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/InboundDashboard.png)

-### Outbound
+### Monitor
-Within the inbound part of the app, the user will have the ability to:
+Within the Monitor part of the app, the user will have the ability to:

 1. Display Inventory – Show all the inventory available to the user
 2. Inventory History – Allow the user to search a product history